 Adult on the spectrum (similar to children with the disorder) have trouble deciphering the normal rules of society, which impacts their home, work and social lives.
 They often have high intellectual functioning – but diminished social abilities (e.g., they may use peculiar speech and language, seem egocentric, lack the ability to read non-verbal cues, lack social skills, have limited or unusual interests, follow repetitive routines, appear clumsy, etc.).

-3. Because a man with Asperger's typically struggles to understand emotions in others, he misses subtle cues (e.g., facial expression, eye contact, body language, etc.).
+3. Because a man with ASD typically struggles to understand emotions in others, he misses subtle cues (e.g., facial expression, eye contact, body language, etc.).
 As a result, he may appear aloof, selfish or uncaring.
 He may simply lack the social or empathetic skills to effectively manage romantic relationships.

 5. He may be unable to think in abstract ways.
 He may be inflexible in his thinking, unable to imagine a different outcome to a given situation than the one he perceives.
 This rigid thinking pattern makes predicting outcomes of situations difficult.
 He may develop strict lifestyle routines - and experience anxiety and distress if that routine is disrupted.
 To avoid such disruption, he may keep extensive written to-do lists or keep a mental checklist of his plans.